 If you take a closer look at the WP Engine hosting plan specifications, you may notice that they actually offer shared hosting.
 But don’t let the term shared hosting put you off!

 As the test results later on in this review reveal, this isn’t the entry-level shared hosting you’d get in exchange for a few dollars a month, where countless websites are crammed onto the same low-spec server.
-Instead, with WP Engine, you get access to well-resourced shared hosting that’s optimized for WordPress, and which compares very favorably to the best premium WordPress hosting services out there.
+Instead, with WP Engine, you get access to well-resourced shared hosting that’s optimized for WordPress — and which compares very favorably with the best premium WordPress hosting services out there.

 In fact, if you want to see how well WP Engine shared hosting compares with entry-level shared hosting, our WP Engine vs SiteGround comparison includes test results that make the difference between these two types of hosting very clear.
 We’ll have more performance testing results later on in this review, but that’s not the only reason to choose WP Engine over budget hosting…

 In July 2018, WP Engine acquired StudioPress, the theme development company that produced the popular Genesis Framework and a large portfolio of premium WordPress themes.
 Because of this, WP Engine customers now have access to the Genesis Framework and a selection of 35 StudioPress WordPress themes at no extra cost.
 Considering these themes retail for around $129, this is great value for money.

 These themes cover a wide range of categories, with options for creating agency websites, many different types of blogs, café sites, online portfolios and ecommerce stores — to name just a few.
 Although some of these themes are starting to look a little dated, as we covered in our StudioPress review, there are still plenty of impressive options available.